-2 Bed, 2 Bath, 1270 Sqft
+2 Bed, 2 Bath, 1100 Sqft

 The Dearborn Street Station served as a major national rail terminus within Chicago's Near South Side community area.
 In 1977, a few prominent business leaders convinced a man named George Halas to donate approximately 51 acres of railroad yards for the purposes of redevelopment.
 This redeveloped part of Chicago became known as Dearborn Park, and the resulting apartments and townhouses that were built along the tree-lined walkways gave way to the concept of urban renewal.

 Until about thirty years ago, Dearborn Park was relatively undeveloped.
 Recognizing housing potential in the vast amount of then vacant rail yards, developers began to devise development schemes.
 Luckily for current residents, the city also had a hand in Dearborn Park’s establishment.
 Aiming to ensure the permanent presence of greenery, the Chicago Park District turned a 1.25 acre parcel into a green oasis.
-Lush with flowers, trees, a tennis court and obstacle fitness course, the actual Dearborn Park, is the axis upon which the greater Dearborn Park neighborhood revolves.
+Lush with flowers, trees, a tennis court, and an obstacle fitness course, the actual Dearborn Park is the axis upon which the greater Dearborn Park neighborhood revolves.

 Prospective home buyers considering Dearborn Park Chicago real estate have a great range of options from which to choose.
-Much of Dearborn Park's residences take the form of traditional townhomes or hip, new condo and loft-like spaces.
-Because of its great location, prices in Dearborn Park can be a bit on the higer side, yet there are plenty of properties in an affordable bracket for those not able to break the bank.
+Much of Dearborn Park's residences take the form of traditional townhomes or hip new condo and loft-like spaces.
+Because of its great location, prices in Dearborn Park can be a bit on the high side, yet there are plenty of properties in an affordable bracket for those not able to break the bank.
 With several schools and close proximity to The Loop, Dearborn Park attracts a variety of residents.
-Young, working singles take advantage of affordable, conveniently located Dearborn Park foreclosures and properties that double as a good investment in a neighborhood whose popularity is on the rise.
+Young working singles take advantage of affordable, conveniently located Dearborn Park foreclosures and properties that double as a good investment in a neighborhood whose popularity is on the rise.
 Equally, families enjoy the rare combination of the benefits of calm, suburban-like living while remaining in the center of the city.

 With the day and night life of the Loop nearby, the Dearborn Park neighborhood is desirable for those who enjoy Chicago's theaters, museums, and galleries.
 White Sox fans are also drawn to the area due to its proximity to U.S. Cellular Field.

-Since Dearborn Park is is somewhat of a newly revitalized neighborhood, it is appropriately designed to give residents unmatched access to downtown Chicago as well as some of the city’s most popular attractions; namely, Solider Field, The Shedd Aquarium, The Field Museum, Navy Pier, and Grant Park.
-A fairly small neighborhood makes for a lack of dining options in comparison to other downtown areas, yet its residential appeal, as it lie nestled just south of the Loop, is what makes Dearborn Park so unique.
+Since Dearborn Park is somewhat of a newly revitalized neighborhood, it is appropriately designed to give residents unmatched access to downtown Chicago as well as some of the city’s most popular attractions; namely, Soldier Field, The Shedd Aquarium, The Field Museum, Navy Pier, and Grant Park.
+A fairly small neighborhood makes for a lack of dining options in comparison to other downtown areas, yet its residential appeal, as it lies nestled just south of the Loop, is what makes Dearborn Park so unique.
 Instead of storefront shops similar to those of nearby neigborhoods, Dearborn Parkers head over to the one-stop shopper's favorite: Target.
 Cotton Tail Park, Park 479, and Roosevelt Park are also all great places to spend an afternoon outdoors, and there are plenty of playground options for the little ones to enjoy as well.

 The data relating to real estate for sale on this website comes in part from the Broker Reciprocity program of Midwest Real Estate Data LLC.
-Real Estate listings held by brokerage firms other than Conlon Real Estate are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
+Real Estate listings held by brokerage firms other than Fulton Grace are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
 Some properties which appear for sale on this website may subsequently have sold and may no longer be available.
 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Information deemed reliable but not guaranteed.

 Listing information last updated on September 18th, 2020 at 2:00am CDT.